find your fit

 Medium Sized Face

-If your measurements fall between 130mm - 139mm, you have a medium face.
-Look for frames in the 50mm - 54mm range.
+If your measurements fall between 130mm - 139mm, shop for frames between 50mm - 54mm.

 Wide Sized Face